-The proposed building design calls for smooth fiber cement siding.
+The proposed building design calls for fiber cement siding.
+Staff recommends the use of smooth fiber cement siding with no faux wood grain.

 4. Rooftop mechanical equipment should be located as discretely as possible to limit visibility.
 In addition, appropriate screening should be provided to conceal equipment from view.
 When rooftop railings are required for seating areas or for safe access to mechanical equipment, the railings should be as unobtrusive as possible, in order to minimize their appearance and visual impact on the surrounding district.